CaptainAxolotl/additional-origins/README.md

 Check out the Origins Mod Discord Server for more datapacks or help here: https://discord.gg/9SXCFKjP

+If for any reason you don't want a particular origin in this pack you can go to:
+"datapacks" ---> "additional" ---> "data" ---> "origins" ---> "origin_layers" and edit the origin.json file removing the origins you don't want.
+Similarly if you want the Origins version of the origins I edited, you can remove the "origin" folder in the same folder as "origin_layers" or edit the files in the folder as you see fit!

 # Origins by Captain Axolotl:

 -Zombie: with help from @Lily Arlatto